 Tanzania National Park Entry Fees 2025/2026

-Park fees are a significant expense and are paid per 24-hour period.
-These support conservation and must be paid via credit card (no cash accepted).
+Park fees are a significant expense and are charged per 24-hour period.
+They fund conservation and must be paid by credit card (no cash accepted at gates).
+Here's the full fee table by park:

 Additional Park Fees